Charged/Miners/README.rst

   $ sudo apt-get install gdc

+On Mac the only know working compiler is DMD 1.062, just excract the contents of dmd.1.062.zip <somewhere> and set the DMD enviromental variable to be "<somewhere>/osx/bin/dmd" or put the folder "<somewhere>/osx/bin" on the path.

 For other platforms you need probably need to compile it you can get the latest version from here https://bitbucket.org/goshawk/gdc/wiki/Home